 Ease of Customization

 These days, whatever task you want is most likely found in some software or the other.
-However, there might be no software which provides you with the exact kind of software that you are looking for.
+However, there might be no software that provides you with the exact kind of software that you are looking for.
 There is some form of compromise that has to be made because of the feature they provide.
 A basic example is Microsoft Word, where not everyone uses all the features it provides, but they are there for someone.
 This is the case for off-the-shelf products.

-Bespoke products let you enjoy the full control of the software features.
+Bespoke products let you enjoy full control of the software features.
 Since they are designed to tackle your own unique needs, you don’t have to make any compromise, neither there are any additional features.
 Since the software is custom-built, you can add more features to it in the future as well; that is, depending on your business’s needs.

 Off-the-shelf software entertains a large group of people, and so they have a complete procedure for their help and support.
-For example, there might be live chats, forums, or email method and online communities where you may ask your queries.
+For example, there might be live chats, forums, or email methods and online communities where you may ask your queries.
 However, even with all these channels, a proper response may not always be possible.

 On the other hand, since the people you trust made the bespoke software, they are also reachable.
 You can establish direct communication with the party that built your software, allowing you to ask questions straight from the developers.
 They can provide you with a proper fix and edit, which is much more efficient.

 Just by a simple Google search, one can see how much of a security risk is involved with your commercial off-the-shelf software.
-In some case, reports tell that up to 57% of such software are prone to having some form of a security vulnerability.
-The ease of access to these software comes with a price that no business should pay.
-That is why it is much safer to use a custom-built, or bespoke, software instead.
+In some cases, reports tell that up to 57% of such software are prone to having some form of a security vulnerability.
+The ease of access to this software comes with a price that no business should pay.
+That is why it is much safer to use custom-built, or bespoke, software instead.
 Again, the custom-built software takes into account your entire business plan, which also includes the security level you want to maintain.
 This makes it harder for cybercriminals to roam near your software, greatly reducing the risk of attack.

 Conclusively, there is quite a remarkable difference between bespoke software and commercial off-the-shelf.
-Your business must find the right fit for its needs, taking into considerations of the long-term plans.
+Your business must find the right fit for its needs, taking into consideration the long-term plans.
 Oftentimes, short-term pain can lead to long-term gain.
 InvoZone, with its years of experience in custom-built software development, makes sure that your business idea gets the software it deserves.
 Many companies have shifted to using bespoke software, finding it more efficient and beneficial.
 Make sure that you make the right choice as well!